cardputer-dev/cardputer-site/docs/get-started.md

 #### UIFlow

 UIFlow is a visual programming interface provided by M5Stack that allows users to create firmware for their devices without needing to write code.
-It's designed to simplify the development process, particularly for beginners or those who prefer a more intuitive approach to programming..
-You can find out more in the [Getting Started Guide][uiflow]
+It's designed to simplify the development process, particularly for beginners or those who prefer a more intuitive approach to programming.
+You can find out more in the [Getting Started Guide][uiflow].

 #### MicroPython